 Computer-assisted detection (CAD)

-A radiologist trained to read mammograms, will examine your images for signs of breast cancer.
+A radiologist trained to read mammograms will examine your images for signs of breast cancer.
 Computer-assisted detection (CAD) software was developed to help radiologists find suspicious areas on a digital mammogram (or film converted to a digital image).
-CAD software analyzes the images and highlights potential areas of concern that should be examined more closely.
-It is commonly used to analyze mammograms in the United States.
+CAD software analyzes the images and highlights potential areas of concern that should be looked at more closely.
+It is commonly used in the U.S.

 Some studies suggest CAD may improve breast cancer detection [4-5].
-However, the largest study to date showed CAD did not improve detection of invasive breast cancers .
+However, the largest study to date showed CAD did not improve the detection of invasive breast cancers .
 The authors also found CAD led to an increase in false-positive results .
-Thus, the benefit of CAD needs further study.
+Thus, the benefit of CAD needs more study.

 Learn more about false-positive results on screening tests.